cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 # Ontology to Ontology Mapping Tool

 The Ontology Mapping tool was developed to facilitate the mapping between different cancer classification systems.
-We currently allow the mappings between OncoTree, ICD-O, NCIt, UMLS and HemeOnc systems.
-The tool and the mapping file (the mapping file does not need to be downloaded to run the tool) can be found [here](https://github.com/cBioPortal/oncotree/tree/master/scripts/ontology_to_ontology_mapping_tool)
+We currently support mapping between OncoTree, ICD-O, NCIt, UMLS and HemeOnc systems.
+The tool and the mapping file (the mapping file does not need to be downloaded to run the tool) can be found [here <span class="text-primary oi oi-external-link"></span>](https://github.com/cBioPortal/oncotree/tree/master/scripts/ontology_to_ontology_mapping_tool)

 ## Prerequisites